kuokuo123/otter-launcher/README.md

 - "app" to launch application menu
 - etc.

 Some helper scripts can be found in the [contrib](https://github.com/kuokuo123/otter-launcher/tree/main/contrib) folder, modules in [wiki](https://github.com/kuokuo123/otter-launcher/wiki).
+It's recommended to setup a dedicated desktop app launcher as a module, like [fsel](https://github.com/Mjoyufull/fsel) or [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop).

 ## Features